Jokic, Grant lead Nuggets to 114-99 win over Trail Blazers - WHIZ News

 Barton’s 3-pointer with 9:43 remaining put the Nuggets up 96-80, their biggest lead to that point, and Denver maintained a double-digit advantage the rest of the way.

+“They made 18 3s the first time we played them (in a preseason game) and they made 18 3s tonight.
+To me, that was the difference in the game,” Trail Blazers coach Terry Stotts said.
+“Some of it was on us leaving shooters and not contesting as much, and some of it was on them because they moved the ball really well and found the open man.”

-The finish was a departure from recent meetings.
+The final margin was a departure from recent meetings.
 The previous seven regular-season encounters between the Nuggets and Trail Blazers had all been decided by single digits.

 Denver, which lost to Portland in the Western Conference semifinals last season, has won the first two matchups this season, including an opening-night victory at Portland that snapped its 18-game winning streak in home openers.